prof-rossetti/robo-advisor-demo-2019/README.md

 > NOTE: subsequent usage and testing commands assume you are running them from the repository's root directory.

-Use Anaconda to create and activate a new virtual environment, perhaps called "stocks-env".
+Use Anaconda to create and activate a new virtual environment, perhaps called "stocks-env":

 ```sh
 conda create -n stocks-env python=3.7 # (first time only)